LoliKingdom/LoliASM/README.md

-# LoliASM
+# GaryASM
-The lolis are now preparing to bytecode manipulate your game.
+The gary is now preparing to bytecode manipulate your game.